 - You’ve already spent a lot of money on repairs and now there’s another problem: This is the same point at which you would sell your old car as-is and get another one.

 - You’re ready for a more efficient system: Compared to the HVAC system you bought during the Bush administration, today’s options — even at the budget level — are significantly more efficient.
 In addition to variable speed and two-stage systems, you can get a new AC with a SEER of up to 25!
 More furnaces also have variable speed blowers and modulating gas valves.

-- The AC uses R-22 refrigerant and has a leak: Ever since the EPA ban on R-22, the old type of freon has gone up in price.
+- The AC uses R-22 refrigerant and leaks: Ever since the EPA ban on R-22, the old type of freon has gone up in price.
 Adding R-22 to an old AC is pretty expensive, especially when you consider that an old system is likely to leak again.
-It's usually more cost effective to just get a new AC that uses the future-proof R-410A refrigerant.
+It’s usually more cost-effective to just get a new AC that uses the future-proof R-410A refrigerant.

 - You already need to replace either the AC or the furnace for some reason: When your air conditioner and furnace are the same age, it’s usually more cost-effective to replace both at the same time.

 So, yes.
 There are times when you might want to replace a working furnace and/or AC.
 And if you’ve decided to do so, there is absolutely the best time of year to do so.

 You can replace your HVAC system during any season, but these two are the best.

 Fall and spring.
 Those are the two best times of year to replace your HVAC system.

 After that, any time other than what HVAC companies describe as “peak season” is a pretty good time.
 Here in Atlanta, the peak seasons for HVAC service are the hottest weeks of summer and the coldest weeks of winter.
 And of the two, summer is busier by far.
 That’s just the way it is here in the sweltering South.